tenukiUser/BGS/README.md

         """
 ```

 5. Class documentation : we make things simple.
 Below the definition line with `class`, add only one line to describe the class.
 For the constructor, please provide a list of attributes after `ATTRIBUTES --` with their description.
+Each method will be documented following rule 4, except for special methods (a simple sentence is sufficient).
 Example :
 ```PYTHON
 class Goban():
     """Classe représentant un goban, ainsi que les actions qui y sont liées."""